Saxophone quartet: History

 Many works for saxophone quartet that are now considered part of the standard repertoire were written for this ensemble.
 Mule himself also arranged works for this group.

 Daniel Deffayet was a student of Marcel Mule, and later professor of saxophone at the Paris Conservatoire.
 In 1953 he founded the ‘’Quatuor de Saxophones Daniel Deffayet’’ with other members Jacques Maffei, Jacques Terry and Jean Ledieu.
 Sigurd Rascher, his daughter Carina Rascher, Bruce Weinberger and Linda Bangs formed the Rascher Saxophone Quartet in 1969 which continues to this day.
 Jean-Yves Fourmeau formed his own quartet in 1979.
 These ensembles contributed significantly to expanding the repertoire through their work with composers.
-Notable composers who have written quartets include Phil Woods, Alexander Glazunov, Eugene Bozza, Philip Glass, and others.
+Notable composers who have written quartets include Phil Woods, Alexander Glazunov, Eugene Bozza, Philip Glass, Juan María Solare, and others.
 Since the 1970s jazz quartets have started to emerge as well, broadening the scope of the ensemble and the idiom of the repertoire.

-Current Forms
+Current forms

 Saxophone quartets abound as amateur and professional ensembles as well as university-affiliated groups.
 The most recent World Saxophone Congress, in 2015, hosted a competition specifically for saxophone quartets with a first prize of 4000 euros and a recital, won by Keuris Saxophone Quartet.
 Saxophone quartets also compete in, and have won, the Fischoff National Chamber Music Competition, which is the world's largest classical chamber music competition.

 While SATB remains the most common classical configuration, occasionally the soprano is replaced by another alto leading to an AATB configuration particularly in jazz and contemporary ensembles.
 Other configurations do exist, notably the Four Baritones Quartet (BBBB) and Deep Schrott (BassBassBassBass) but are much rarer.